LucyHeath/ChamPeakx/README.md

 ##### LoginView class
 ![LoginView class](https://user-images.githubusercontent.com/114397080/211007068-cd99fb56-9a83-40e3-a644-61473fe599df.png)

 ## Challenges
 * Building the app with all the features I wanted to include within the timeframe was really challenging.
 My aim was to try and execute the basics well.

 ## Wins
-* I was able to make a full stack app after less than a weeks familiarity with Python, Django and PostgreSQL.
+* I was able to make a full stack app after less than a week of familiarity with Python, Django and PostgreSQL.
 * The app looks good with a clean design and simple user story.
-* I got to practie using React.js and making API calls.
+* I got to practice using React.js and making API calls.
 * I really enjoyed using Chakra UI- it was relatively quick to build up the front end and had some great components which I was able to implement without too much trouble.

 ## Key Learnings
-* I'm much more familiar with making reauseable components if they appear in the code more than once.
+* I'm much more familiar with making reusable components if they appear in the code more than once.

 ## Known Bugs or Errors

 * When adding images to the comments there is a problem with the upload, whereby only the first selected image uploads.
-This is not a problem when updating the images on the comments, and user is able to upload four individual images of their choice.
+This is not a problem when updating the images on the comments, and users can upload four individual images of their choice.
 * When editing the images, unless you upload all four images the comment will not display.

 ## Future Improvements

-* Imporove the image upload, enable multiple images (? `ArrayField` on backend) and ensure users can add the number of images they want to in the add and delete routes.
+* Improve the image upload, enable multiple images (? `ArrayField` on backend) and ensure users can add the number of images they want to in the add and delete routes.
 * Develop the front-end CRUD functionality for an admin to add/update mountaineering routes themselves.
 The back end is in situ for this.
-* Add in a favorites sytem
+* Add in a favorites system
-* Develop a user profile page, which includes an ability to add a profile picture, bio, experience  and which displays their comments, and favourites all in one place.
+* Develop a user profile page, which includes an ability to add a profile picture, bio, experience  and which displays their comments, and favorites all in one place.
-* Whilst the app is fairly responsive this could be further optimised, especially for mobile.
+* Whilst the app is fairly responsive this could be further optimized, especially for mobile.
 * Build in the average rating to the back end, and display this on the mountaineering route single page, not just on the individual comment.
 * Change the comment rating to a hover stars effect for a better UX